xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-NEW.WINDOW   Creates a new window for an existing worksheet or macro sheet
+NEW.WINDOW&nbsp;&nbsp;&nbsp;Creates a new window for an existing worksheet or macro sheet

-OPEN   Opens a workbook
+OPEN&nbsp;&nbsp;&nbsp;Opens a workbook

 Return to [top](#H)